6 November 2019 by David Warne

 The impact of flight emissions

-Global aviation is responsible for around 2% of all human-induced emissions, and while it is by no means the biggest producer of carbon dioxide, it is one of the sectors where emissions are predicted to rise as demand for global air travel increases.
+Global aviation is responsible for around 2% of all human-induced emissions, and while it is by no means the biggest producer of carbon dioxide - the fashion industry, for example, is responsible for 10% - it is one of the sectors where emissions are predicted to rise sharply as demand for global air travel increases.
 The International Air Transport Association (IATA) forecasts that on present trends passenger numbers could double by 2037 to 8.2 billion and some surveys estimate emissions from civil aviation could triple by 2050.

 By way of comparison, aviation is actually only responsible for around 12% of total transport-related emissions, whilst marine shipping accounts for 14% and road transport a whopping 72%.
 However, flying is, comparatively, the most polluting way to travel when comparing different means of transport for the same journey.